matthewyang204/MacBRTool/README.md

 **`startup.nsh` did not run:**\
 In this case, you must manually find the USB filesystem.
 With the internal storage drive present, the filesystem is generally found at `fs7:`, in the shell type `fs7:`, then press return.
 With the internal storage drive removed, the filesystem is generally found at `fs0:`, in the shell type `fs0:`, then press return.
 A directory file list can be viewed by typing `ls`, then pressing return.

-Once you find the filesystem with 'startup.nsh', you can then run the file.
+Once you find the filesystem with `startup.nsh`, you can then run the file.

 ## Compatibility